 I wanted it short.
-I had what I regarded as my strongest poems on topics which were not the usual themes that keep people engaged in a book, some hard to read regarding topics, so I knew, this is what I want, the size I want, the feeling and emotional response I want and omitted a couple and stuck to not adding any more poems.
+I had what I regarded as my most influential poems on topics which were not the usual themes that keep people engaged in a book, some hard to read regarding issues, so I knew, this is what I want, the size I want, the feeling and emotional response I want and omitted a couple and stuck to not adding any more poems.

 - Stephen, which contemporary poets are you reading now?

-Always Nathalie Handal, my favourite living poet, Brigit Pegeen Kelly, Charles Simic, Robert Peake, Helene Cardona, Tyehimba Jess, Elaine Feeney.
+Always Nathalie Handal, my favorite living poet, Brigit Pegeen Kelly, Charles Simic, Robert Peake, Helene Cardona, Tyehimba Jess, Elaine Feeney.

 Tyehimba Jess’s Olio, Nathalie Handal’s Love and Strange Horses, Danez Smith’s Don’t Call Us Dead, Brigit Pegeen Kelley’s Song and Orchard, Feng Sun Chen’s Butcher’s Tree, and Lucie Brock-Broido’s Stay, Illusion.